Chapter 3 of 12

 Soft Launch Mechanics

-• Invite-Only Access: Beta users via email codes
+• Invite-Only Access: Beta users via unique email invitation codes

-• No Marketing: Zero paid ads or press
+• No Marketing: Zero paid ads, no press, no social amplification

 Enterprise Release Mechanics